 Great leaders are certainly made and not born as my Alma Mater knows.
 However, sometimes great leaders still fail after learning much.
 Are we doomed to a fatal flaw?

 In our company situation, great leaders are discovered and recruited for our Western customers.
 Experiences in their lives and choices they made led them to be who they are, and we identify them.
-Some people are prepared to be better leaders in their heart.
+Some people are ready to be better leaders in their heart.
 They are teachable and able to think and even care about how they influence others.
 These people become great leaders.

 Their impact is great We have noted another thing.
 Even great leaders have blind spots and gaps Owners are often the worst.
 All need a third party to help them see and fix those gaps.
 Are we open to that third party with unwelcome news?